We understand that pet care can be confusing at times. To help alleviate your concerns, we have compiled a list of common questions below.

 We don’t board pets on a regular basis.
 We occasionally offer boarding for animals that need specific medical treatments (fluid therapy, insulin injections, etc.) Please call for details if your pet requires specific medical care.

 We have 3 indoor runs for larger dogs and several indoor cages for smaller dogs and cats.
 Dogs are walked in the yard as needed and cats are kept in cages with a litterbox and blanket unless they are recovering from surgery (special care is needed).
+We do not routinely hospitalize sick pets overnight as there is not a staff member in the building.
+We recommend BEVS for 24 hour care.

 We accept Visa, MasterCard, cash and personal checks.
 We require full payment at the time that services are rendered.
 However, if you have a large bill and need to make payments, ask us about a “Care Credit” application.
 It can often be approved that day.